 J.I Rodale coined the term organic to describe his system of agriculture based on the works of Sir Albert Howard in England, Rudolf Steiner in Germany and doctor William Albrecht of the University of Missouri.
 Around the same time, Lord Northbourne also adopted the term organic to describe the idea of the farm as an organism.
 All of these progenitors of the organic movement shared the same values as those people who embrace organic food today.

 In the beginning of the organic movement, there wasn’t any regulatory or certification process and consumers concerned about their food and environment relied on relationships that they had with their farmers.

-In the years that followed, organic farming methods spread from Europe to North America where in 2002 the US Department of Agriculture created their first organic certification program.
+In the years that followed, organic farming methods spread from Europe to North America, and in 2002, the US Department of Agriculture created its first organic certification program.
 Various organizations such as CCOF and Oregon Tilth are registered with the USDA and do the job of certifying farms and their products as organic.
 Only certified farms may use the USDA organic seal and call their product organic.